shemaaali/LambSC/sprintchellange/challenge.md

   slightly different things running on all of them.
 How could containers help us improve this situation?

+Answer both of these questions (baseline ~5 sentences) here in text.

 I think the code review is Definition: Code review is a systematic detections of software source code, intended or predainted to see bugs and to estimate the code quality.
 Also, the process of the code review can be done by a good practice to help me to find more ways to fix those issues.
 Also, the code review process is a part of a software quality assurance activity.

 Containers can be a good solution for some problems regarding the software to be able to run them okay when you transforming from place to another place.
 Containers also can be a class or datat structure to instance collections of other objects.
 A good example like Docker and virtural environments are good for cleaning envrionments that are relatively isolated as packages for deployement.
 When we are dealing with issues for reproduceability and replicability virtual environments solve those problems by providing a space for the whole operating system.
 In addition to that, the size of container must have the numbers of objects.
 Also, containers can include software dependencies.

 ### Part 8 - Turn it in!

-Add all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`), as well as *this* file with your answers to part 7, to your weekly repo (`DS-Unit-3-Sprint-1-Software-Engineering`).
-Commit, push, and await feedback from Acme Corporation management.
+Provide all the files you wrote (`acme.py`, `acme_report.py`, and `acme_test.py`), as well as *this* file with your answers to part 7, directly to your TL.
+Await feedback from Acme Corporation management.
 Thanks for your hard work!

 *Bonus!* Got this far?
 Read up on the [history of the fine Acme Corporation](https://en.wikipedia.org/wiki/Acme_Corporation), with decades of